 Renting a Disability Van from Florida Van Rentals

 At the time of writing, Florida Van Rentals have three kinds of disability vans for rental.
 These are:

 - Rear Entry Mini Van which seats 4 people plus one in a wheelchair or mobility scooter.
 This is the kind of vehicle we had.

 - Rear Entry Van which seats 7 people plus one in a wheelchair or mobility scooter, or which seats 6 people plus 2 in a wheelchair or mobility scooter.

 - Side Entry Mini Van which seats 5 people plus one in a wheelchair or mobility scooter.

-Visit the rental page on Florida Van Rentals’ website for the most up to date information, as well as to check rates and reserve a vehicle.
+Visit the rental page on Florida Van Rentals’ website for the most up-to-date information, as well as to check rates and reserve a vehicle.
 You will need to know the dimensions of your wheelchair (manual or electric), or ECV.
-As well as the amount of passengers that will be travelling.
+As well as the number of passengers that will be travelling.